rycnhoj/tex-api-events/README.md

 ### `npm run data`

 Should be ran in parallel to 'npm start' and it will listening for events and directs them to a local file

+You must also get the /dev/sta/client.properties file from Google Drive and put it in your .add123 folder

 ## This is very much still be worked on and will need more improvement